Studying at Cambridge

 Seminar courses and other opportunities for individual research

-The success of these independent research projects is reflected in the fact that, each year, a significant number of the students who have opted to write an LLM thesis move on to doctoral research in Cambridge or elsewhere.
+The success of these independent research projects is reflected in the fact that, each year, a significant number of the students who have opted to write an LLM dissertation move on to doctoral research in Cambridge or elsewhere.

 The Faculty’s Student Law Society offers an extensive mooting programme in which LLM students are welcome to participate.